jathorp/data-agregator/infra/components/03-application/README.md

 # Component: 03-Application

 This Terraform component is responsible for deploying the core application logic of the pipeline.
 It provisions the AWS Lambda function, its trigger, and all the necessary configuration and security settings to allow it to run.
-It also includes a testing harness for non-production environments.
+It also includes a testing harness and an integrated alerting mechanism.

 ## Key Features & Design Decisions